 GEO scores predict one-year-ahead changes in carbon intensity.
 Specifically, if we sort securities by the GEO signal, we see a monotonic pattern of subsequent peer-relative declines in carbon intensity.
-The right panel provides corroborative evidence, showing that companies with the highest GEO scores are more likely to commit to science-based targets or hold a higher proportion of green patents.
+We find that companies with the highest GEO scores are more likely to commit to science-based targets or hold a higher proportion of green patents.
 The demonstrably forward-looking nature of GEO contrasts with conventional climate metrics, such as scope 1 and 2 emissions, which are backwards-looking and often reported with a lag.